clucasalcantara/rethinkly/README.md

 #### 👷 Work in progress 🚧

-A carefuly created set of bindings to present an easy way to retrieve data from RethinkDB instances.
+A carefuly created set of bindings to present an easy way to handle RethinkDB instances.

 Rethinkly is a collection of methods to make more literal and legible gathering data from rethink into JavaScript applications.
 Supports node and browser.